 Western Areas efforts in introducing and establishing this ground breaking export method were in part what led to the Company receiving the Western Australian ‘Emerging Exporter Award’ for 2011 and the 'Minerals and Energy Export' and prestigious "Premier's Export' awards for 2012.

-The short term Jinchuan sales contract leaves the Company with significant amounts of uncommitted product beyond 2016.
+The current sales contracts leave the Company with significant amounts of uncommitted product beyond January 2020.
 This availability is expected to coincide with significant global shortages of quality nickel sulphide product, leaving the Company with flexibility and in a strong position to negotiate future sales agreements.